bokkypoobah/CustomerDepositFactory/SecurityAudit.md

     address public constant clientAccount = {{CLIENTACCOUNT}};
 }

+// NOTE: 1.
+Standard Owned contract, with the owner set in the constructor
+//
 contract Owned {
     address public owner;
     event OwnershipTransferred(address indexed _from, address indexed _to);